mipayne/JustTheClass/about.md

 Iteration:
 Each problem set will have two submissions, alpha and beta.
 The alpha submission will be graded and will be subject to code review.
 The beta submission is due a few days after you receive feedback on alpha.
 You will be expected to iterate on your solutions and revise your assignment based on the in-class feedback.
 If you received full marks on your assignment you will be asked to complete an alternate media assignment.
 See more about alternate media assignments [here]().

 Slack days.
 To give you some flexibility for periods of heavy workload, minor illness, absence from campus, and other unusual circumstances, you may request limited extensions on problem set deadlines, called slack days.
 Each slack day is a 24-hour extension on the deadline.
 You have a budget of 10 slack days for the entire semester, which you may apply to any combination of problem sets, on either the alpha deadline or beta deadline or both.
 You can use at most 2 slack days for a given deadline.
-After your deadline has passed, whatever has been pushed to your repository on github.mit.edu is what we will use for grading.

-You must request your extension before the problem set is due, by logging into the Caesar code-reviewing system and clicking on Request Extension.
-The system keeps track of your slack days and informs you how many you have left.
+You must request your extension before the problem set is due, by filling out this [google form](https://docs.google.com/forms/d/e/1FAIpQLSecF--lKuSqtInVrBADSc2GpWehYstVcWRJ9zyHp_do9MkxMA/viewform?usp=pp_url)

 Slack days are atomic; you can’t chop them up into slack hours or minutes.
 If you choose to use a slack day because you’re struggling with an assignment, go to bed and sleep, and get help in the morning.
 Seriously, that’s why the smallest unit is a day.